 The new suburb of Fremont was located at the northwest corner of Lake Union, where a stream called The Outlet flowed westward toward Ballard.
 As early as 1854, Seattle settlers had visualized that this small creek could be enlarged to create a canal for sending logs out to Puget Sound, and for other industrial uses such as sending shipments of coal by boat.
 That was the reason why the name “Lake Union” was proposed at Seattle’s first Fourth of July picnic in 1854.
 The Seattle settlers saw that connections could be dug to unite the lake with Puget Sound for shipping.

 Beginning in the 1850s all of Seattle’s earliest-developing settler communities had been located on waterfronts for ease of travel and for convenience of transporting goods via water, most especially heavy timbers and loads of coal.
-Fremont’s excellent location on one side of Lake Union had been preserved due to long-running legal problems, so that as of 1888 the (future) Fremont area still had not been developed.
+Fremont’s excellent location on one side of Lake Union had been chosen by its first homestead claimant, William A. Strickler.
+After Strickler disappeared in 1861, his land claim was preserved due to long-running legal problems, so that as of 1888 the (future) Fremont area still had not been developed.

 Fremont is born in a boom